ansys/scade-git/README.rst

 License
 -------
-Ansys SCADE Git Extensions are licensed under the MIT license.
+Ansys SCADE Git Extensions is licensed under the MIT license.

 This toolkit makes no commercial claim over Ansys whatsoever.
 The use of this toolkit requires a legally licensed copy of the Ansys SCADE Suite.
 For more information,